Well-separated soliton-antisoliton pairs with an adjoint Higgs field in 4D space: Soliton-antisoliton configuration

-This is numerically checked by the last column in Table~\ref{numerical} with error of $1/s$.
+This is numerically checked by the last column in Table~\ref{pair_numerical} with error of $1/s$.
 As discussed in Ref.~\cite{manton}, the lack of $\ln\mu$ term leads to the action's instability under scaling transformation.
-In an appropriate model, the existence of such a term allows for a meaningful discussion of four-dimensional solitons with an adjoint Higgs field.
-For suitable state in an appropriate 4D Higgs-type model, such a term can exist, which is essential for the discussion of 4D solitons with an adjoint Higgs field.
+In a system where the soliton-antisoliton separation is given, the existence of such a term allows for a meaningful discussion of four-dimensional solitons with an adjoint Higgs field.
+For suitable state in an appropriate 4D Higgs-type model, such a term can exist, which is essential for the discussions of 4D solitons with an adjoint Higgs field.